At Claremont Railway we have a strong emphasis on social, fun tennis.

 Interested in Renting the Railway Union Club Facilities?

-To rent out the bar or any of the sporting facilities, please contact Dee Roberts at railwayunionbarandvenue@gmail.com.
+To rent out the bar or any of the sporting facilities, please contact the manager Amy Kelly at railwayunionbarandvenue@gmail.com.

 Join us today